ChantellZibi/Data-Analysis-Portfolio/README.md

 - Add Drilled wells to the improve all river sources
 - Install one tap near each shared tap for every 30 minutes of queue time.

+## Education
+ALX, Certification: Data Analytics, May 2023 - Dec 2023

+The Vaal University of Technology, NDip: Civil Engineering, 2015 - 2019

+### Certificates
+The best way to showcase your skills is by sharing the work you have done but sometimes certificates appear to be as an indirect result.
+Here is a list of the certificates I have (in reverse chronological order, with completion dates in brackets):
+- [Data Analytics Certificate]
+- [NDip: Civil Engineering]

+## Contacts
+- LinkedIn: [@chantellzibi]
+- Email: senate.bahlekazi@gmail.com